epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

 be achieved by creating a RELEASE.local file in the configure directory of the ChannelArchiverService directory.

-For example if your EPICS 3 base and extensions code is in /epics and your base directories of the EPICS 4 prerequisites you wish to link to are in /epics4 then it could be of the form
+For example if your EPICS V3 Base and Extensions code is in /epics and the directories of the EPICS V4 prerequisites you wish to link to are in /epics4 then it could be of the form

 EPICS_BASE=/epics/base
 PVDATA=/epics4/pvDataCPP